isomerpages/nlb-learning/_digital/Preschoolers/Programmes.md

 Some topics that will be covered include:

 - Helping children adopt positive digital habits and/or managing screen related issues
-- Emerging technologies and it’s practical applications in learning
+- Emerging technologies and its practical applications in learning
 - Developing computational skills in young children

 Click [here](https://www.eventbrite.com/c/early-read-digital-programmes-ccbkrwyy--HoLyq4w9zQdc/){:target="_blank"} for the latest programme listings.